7 Insider Tips From an NYC Tour Guide For First-time Visitors

 EVERYONE in NYC uses the subway, no matter their income bracket.
 It’s the fastest way around.

 If you recognize a café or restaurant brand, chances are it’s either a national or global chain.
 And did you really spend all that money to visit NYC only to end up ordering the usual at Starbucks or waiting to get into Olive Garden in Times Square?

 Yes, we often prefer the known and familiar, but a great coffee shop, bar, or restaurant in NY is usually just around the corner.
 So don’t be afraid to explore a bit.
 Otherwise, NY becomes just another big city.

 Leave room in your schedule for serendipity

 Some travelers like to plan every hour of every day.
-You know the type.
-Perhaps you are one of them!
 And there is nothing wrong with that.
 It shows that you care enough about your experience to take the time to plan and do research.

-Often, it’s those spontaneous decisions that will create the most enjoyable and memorable experiences, so keep your eyes and mind open to them.
+Often, it’s the unexpected and unplanned that is the most enjoyable and memorable experiences, so keep your eyes and mind open to them.

 Careful where you buy tickets

-In a city that now gets 60 million tourists a year, there are sellers and hawkers all over the place trying to sell you tickets to a comedy show, the Statue of Liberty, the moon even.
-There are plenty of scammers among the honest ones.
+In a city that gets close to 60 million tourists a year, there are sellers and hawkers all over the place trying to sell you tickets to a comedy show, the Statue of Liberty, or the FREE Staten Island Ferry.
+There are plenty of scammers among the honest salesmen.
 So don’t fall for it.
-As a rule, avoid buying anything from a ticket seller on the street.
-Some tourists fall for it and end up losing a lot of money.
+Be extra vigilant if you buy anything from a ticket seller on the street.

 On a related note, be careful what you book through your hotel’s concierge desk.